What is Solidity?

 Events

-Events are way for your contract to communicate that something happen on the blockchain to your app front-end, which can be 'listening' for certain events and take action when they happen.
+Events are way for your contract to communicate that something happens on the blockchain to your app front-end, which can be 'listening' for certain events and taking action when they happen.

 event IntegersAdded(uint x, uint y, uint result);